5 tips to reduce the stench and the embarrassment of body odour

 1. Regular washing

 Stepping under the shower and sudsing up reduces the oil and bacterial build-up on the skin.
+It’s best to use a gentle body wash with a lower pH than regular soap to look after your skin’s protective acid mantle, plus avoid harsh scrubbing or exfoliating too often to keep the integrity of the skin and its natural defences intact.
 Make sure you dry well to remove excess moisture away from your natural skin bacteria.
 This also includes regular washing of clothing and bedding, which brings us to the next point.

 2. Wearing natural fibres